kubernetes/kops/docs/cli/kops_toolbox_instance-selector.md

       --allow-list string                 List of allowed instance types to select from w/ regex syntax (Example: m[3-5]\.*)
       --base-instance-type string         Base instance type to retrieve similarly spec'd instance types --burst-support                     Burstable instance types
-      --cluster-autoscaler                Add auto-discovery tags for cluster-autoscaler to manage the instance-group --cpu-architecture string           CPU architecture [amd64, arm64] (default "amd64") --deny-list string                  List of instance types which should be excluded w/ regex syntax (Example: m[1-2]\.*)
+      --cluster-autoscaler                Add auto-discovery tags for cluster-autoscaler to manage the instance-group (default true)
+      --cpu-architecture string           CPU architecture [amd64, arm64] (default "amd64")
+      --deny-list string                  List of instance types which should be excluded w/ regex syntax (Example: m[1-2]\.*)
       --dry-run                           If true, only print the object that would be sent, without sending it.
 This flag can be used to create a cluster YAML or JSON manifest.
       --ena-support                       Instance types where ENA is supported or required --flexible                          Retrieves a group of instance types spanning multiple generations based on opinionated defaults and user overridden resource filters
-      --gpu-memory-total string           Number of GPUs' total memory (Example: 4gb) (sets --gpu-memory-total-min and -max to the same value)
+      --gpu-memory string                 Number of GPUs' total memory (Example: 4gb) (sets --gpu-memory-min and -max to the same value)
-      --gpu-memory-total-max string       Maximum Number of GPUs' total memory (Example: 4gb) If --gpu-memory-total-min is not specified, the lower bound will be 0
+      --gpu-memory-max string             Maximum Number of GPUs' total memory (Example: 4gb) If --gpu-memory-min is not specified, the lower bound will be 0
-      --gpu-memory-total-min string       Minimum Number of GPUs' total memory (Example: 4gb) If --gpu-memory-total-max is not specified, the upper bound will be infinity
+      --gpu-memory-min string             Minimum Number of GPUs' total memory (Example: 4gb) If --gpu-memory-max is not specified, the upper bound will be infinity
       --gpus int                          Total number of GPUs (Example: 4) (sets --gpus-min and -max to the same value) --gpus-max int                      Maximum Total number of GPUs (Example: 4) If --gpus-min is not specified, the lower bound will be 0
       --gpus-min int                      Minimum Total number of GPUs (Example: 4) If --gpus-max is not specified, the upper bound will be infinity